Skip to Content

 Step 1: Enable API and Get API token

-Before using the Client Signer, you need an API token to interact with MPCVault.
+To interact with the Client Signer, you first need an API token with appropriate permissions.

 • Permission: Select the vaults this API user can access.